 Current Scientific Society Clients:

-International Society for Developmental Psychobiology (ISDP), Joan Oefner was appointed the Managing Director and transitioned the society from their previous management company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany as of December 1, 2017.
-Please visit the website for more information: www.isdp.org.
-The first order of business was to redesign the website and set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission, awards applications and online programming.
-The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization of 330 members, which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
-The society holds annual meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
+International Society for Developmental Psychobiology (ISDP) The International Society for Developmental Psychobiology (ISDP) is a growing international non-profit organization with just over 350 members, which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
+The society holds annual hybrid meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
 The ISDP strongly supports and encourages young scientists with travel awards, networking and meeting events designed specifically for the students.

 The International Conferences fulfill a major purpose of the Tularemia International Society, namely to facilitate the assembly, acquaintance, and association of scientists engaged in tularemia research.
 Tularemia meetings focus on fundamental, clinical, and applied research regarding any aspect of Francisella tularensis.
 Research uncovers not only the biology of this fascinating bacterium, but also provides the basis for future development of treatments, preventive interventions, and disease diagnosis.